 The Ultimate Guide to Sales Contests

-Organizing a sales contest is a great way of engaging your frontline people and boosting your sales.
-But how do you choose the right incentives to really ignite motivation and get those competitive juices flowing?
-Read on for our best practice guide to sales contests!
+Organizing a sales contest is a great way of engaging your frontline people and at the same time boosting your sales.
+But how do you choose the right incentives to really ignite motivation and get those competitive juices flowing – for everyone?
+Read on for our best practice guide and get some great sales contest inspiration!

 First of all, what is a sales contest?

 Well, it’s when a group of people competes to see who can sell the most of something over a given period of time.
-A sales contest can be organized internally in an organization to engage the sales teams or externally to engage frontline salespeople in retail or elsewhere.
-Usually, there's a prize or two involved.
+A sales contest can also be organized internally in an organization to engage the sales teams or externally to engage frontline salespeople in retail or elsewhere.
+So, usually, there's a prize or two involved.
 But maybe more importantly: Fame and glory for top performers.
+It's a way to set focus and turn up the heat for a limited period of time.

 Why is a sales contest a good idea?

 No one is immune to the powers of gamification.
 That's why a contest is a great way to boost sales.
 If you have a group of people who sell stuff, they will be extra motivated if they can track their sales, earn points and have a chance of winning a prize.
-That's actually scientifically proven.
+This fact is actually scientifically proven.
+The chance of winning or earning points increases performance and motivation.

 PS: Make sure you're prepared in advance to maximize your ROI.